Jet Ski Clubs

 Pacific Northwest Jet Sports

 'MKE' Jetski Club (Milwaukee Jetski Club)

 Milwak, WI 62728

 Sea Doo Impeller

-Hey Folks, We just drop the price again on the Sea Doo Impeller Solas by PHONE ONLY.
+Hey Folks, We just drop the price again on the Sea Doo Impeller Solas today ONLY.
 This is the lowest sale price this year we have had on the Solas Sea Doo Impeller.
 Including Solas Sea Doo Boat Impeller.
 So Check out our Solas Sea Doo Impellers and remember " We won't be under sold"!

 To our valued customers,

 We wanted to take a moment to thank you for your continued business through these unprecedented times.
 There are a few updates we need to share concerning the health and safety of our employees, a new web order minimum, potential shipping delays, and product availability.

 We are an e-commerce company division, allowing us to remain open amid concerns of the spread of COVID-19.
 We have taken numerous precautions to keep our employees safe and healthy.
 All personnel with the capability to work remotely have been safely working from home for over a week, and have been directed to do so until further notice.
 Our operations and fulfillment teams are continuing to work around the clock to fulfill the surge of order volume.
 We have expanded our capacity by 70% in the last three weeks, but our priority remains the health and safety of our employees.
 We’ve enacted extensive safety policies to prevent the spread of any potential illness and maintain a safe environment for our team.
 We will remain open until required to close by federal mandate or other circumstances arise.